Juan Sebastián Verón: Spell in England

 After the 2000–01 season, he moved from Lazio to Manchester United on 12 July for a fee of £28.1 million on a five-year deal, the most expensive transfer in English football at that time, also becoming the first non-UEFA player to break the English transfer record.
 On signing for Manchester United, he was quoted as saying that he had no fear of the Premier League.

 Verón's first season at Old Trafford started well.
 In September 2001, he found the back of the net in three of Manchester United's four outings, including a goal and an assist in a 5–3 comeback win at Tottenham Hotspur, which ultimately led to him being awarded the Premier League Player of the Month.
 But as the season progressed and fatigue settled in, his performances declined.
 He would have trouble adapting to the relentlessly faster pace of the Premier League, where he was not allowed the same space and time on the ball.

 There was plenty of pressure on him at the start of his second season at Old Trafford and his performances did improve considerably, especially in the Champions League, where he excelled due to the slower tempo of the matches, scoring four goals, and was at the heart of United's successes in the group stages.
 However, injury meant that he missed much of the end of the season.
 Questions over his performance led to an expletive-laden tirade against the media by manager Sir Alex Ferguson in support of Verón: "[Verón] is a fucking great player" were his parting words.
 "And you're all fucking idiots."
 However, fans and pundits alike agreed that the signing was an expensive flop.
 Verón later commented that the reason for his fitness problems and struggles with injuries at Manchester United were due to the less intense summer pre-season training in England.

 When Chelsea paid £15 million for him two years on, following the arrival of Roman Abramovich, Verón claimed that he wanted to stay and fight for his place at Old Trafford, but Ferguson was willing to let Chelsea talk to him and he was eventually convinced by then Chelsea manager Claudio Ranieri to make the move to Stamford Bridge.
 His transfer fee to Chelsea was about half that of his record-breaking transfer of just two years before.

 Verón made an excellent start to his Chelsea career by scoring the opening goal in a 2–1 victory over Liverpool at Anfield, but he fell away with injury problems as the 2003–04 season progressed and made only 15 appearances for Chelsea.

 The Times listed Verón's transfers to Manchester United and Chelsea among the 50 worst transfers ever in Premier League history.
-His several big-money transfers made Verón, at the time, the most expensive footballer in history, with a cumulative total of £77 million.